Wang-ML-Lab/TSDA/README.md

 pip install -r requirements.txt
 ```

-## Code for Different Datasets
+## Code
-In the directory of each dataset, there are detailed steps on how to train VDI and how to visualize the inferred domain indices.
+In the directory of each dataset, there are detailed steps on how to train TSDA.
 * [Experiments on Toy Datasets](Toy)
 * [Experiments on Real Datasets](Real)